NautiluX/sloburn/README.md

 Define a Service Level Objective (SLO) using Go code by setting a target availability and the input PromQL formula that calculates the SLI.

-# Multiwindow multi-burn-rate alerts
+# Multiwindow Multi-Burn-Rate Alerts

 That's what SLO Burn will generate for you.
 It's most likely non-readable PromQL which is why you won't want to craft it by hand.

-# Example
+# Example of a Generated Set of Alerts

 See example/burnalert.
 Current state: